AriFordsham/GHCWiki/overloaded-lists.md

 ```

-Here, just like for expression, we propose to overload list patterns that use
+Here, just like for expressions, we propose to overload list patterns that use
 square brackets.
 The `:` infix operator will remain list specific both in
 expressions and patterns.
 In other words, `:` is not overloaded.